Project Unincorporated MN

 Maine, MN.
 Mike in front of his house he grew up in and purchased it from his parents many years back after they retired and moved somewhere else to enjoy retirement in the Otter Tail area.

 Luce, MN.
-An acquaintance of mine, artist Carol Albright, introduced me to Donnie and Loren, who showed me their old family home by the RR tracks and shared stories of a once-thriving town.
-Most of Luce was lost—and the majority of the residents moved out—when Highway 10 came through.
-Only one house remains on what used to be the main side of town off the highway.
+Donnie and Loren Greenwood showed me their old family home by the railroad tracks and shared stories of a once-thriving town.
+Most of Luce disappeared—and most residents moved away—when Highway 10 was built.
+Today, only this house and the old town hall remain from what used to be the main side of town.

 When Luce, MN found me—LOL!
 Betty & August found out about my project and visited me in Park Rapids at the art gallery I am a part of.
 I am excited to go visit them and learn more about Luce!